aycavci/LFD-final-project/README.md

     -o -> Output file to which we write predictions for test set

-Example for running pretrained SVM using TF-IDF on processed test set with seed=36, and output results to a file: python classic_model.py -svm_pretrained -t - o -s 36
+Example for running pre-trained SVM using TF-IDF on processed test set with seed=36, and output results to a file: python classic_model.py -svm_pretrained -t - o -s 36

 #### Running deep_learning.py: